mrbernnz/peach/class_structure.md

   - Git/Github
   - Deploying a web app to production servers
   - Command Line tools
-4. Front end design and layout
+2. Front end design and layout
   - HTML/CSS
   - External CSS frameworks (bootstrap)
-2. Javascript and Ruby Mechanics
+3. ~~Javascript~~ and Ruby Mechanics
-3. JS on the server and in the browser
+~~4.
+JS on the server and in the browser
   - Using node for server-side Javascript
-  - JS in the browser and DOM manipulation
+  - JS in the browser and DOM manipulation~~
-3. Using External Libraries and APIs
+5. Using External Libraries and APIs
   - utilize external libraries in your own code
   - consume external APIs reached from a server
   - consume APIs through AJAX calls in the browser